Continuing Education Activity

 Treatment / Management

-If possible, the surgical area should be prepped sterilely and cleaned with povidone-iodine solution.
+If possible, the surgical area should be prepped sterilely and cleaned with a povidone-iodine solution.
 Otherwise, saline irrigation may be sufficient in this emergent situation.
 Adequate anesthesia (1 to 2 milliliters of lidocaine 1% to 2% with epinephrine 1 to 100,00) should be administered into the cutaneous and deep tissues of the lateral canthus.
 Care should be taken to point the needle away from the globe when injecting.
 Next, the surgical area must be irrigated with sterile water to visualize important landmarks and flush away any foreign debris that may be present.
-Once there is adequate visualization, a hemostat can be used to clamp horizontally across the lateral canthus for approximately one minute to aid in hemostasis and create a physical marker for cutting.
+Once there is adequate visualization, a hemostat can clamp horizontally across the lateral canthus for approximately 1 minute to aid in hemostasis and create a physical marker for cutting.
 After this, forceps should be used to raise the skin of the lower eyelid, and the lateral canthus should be cut 1 to 2 cm with Wescott scissors.[2]

 Differential Diagnosis